 Dual signatures are required on all disbursement checks over \$1,000, on all checks written for unbudgeted expenses of any value, and on all checks in which the Executive Director is the Payee.
 For all other checks, the Executive Director may sign as the sole authorizer.
-In such cases the Executive Director must provide documentation of the expense (Purchase Request & receipt) to a member of the Executive Committee for signed approval within a reasonable amount of time.
+In such cases the Executive Director must provide documentation of the expense (Purchase Request & receipt) to a member of the Executive Committee (typically the Treasurer) for review within a reasonable amount of time.